Im-Just-Ken/landing-page-food/README.md

 Lazy loading images and components to improve performance and user experience.

+Threshold is set to 0.5, meaning components load when 50% visible in the viewport.

 2. Animations

 Smooth motion effects using Tailwind CSS animations.